 The New Zealand Māori Council, established in 1962, took some landmark cases to court about Māori rights under the Treaty of Waitangi.

 From the 1970s groups formed to protest for Māori rights.
 They included Ngā Tamatoa and Te Reo Māori Society.
-In 1975 Te Rōpū Matakite led a march on Parliament to protest about Māori land – 40,000 people participated.
+In 1975 Te Rōpū Matakite o Aotearoa led a march on Parliament to protest about the loss of Māori land – 40,000 people participated.

 The Ōrākei Māori Action Group occupied land at Takaparawhā (Bastion Point) in Auckland to protest against a proposed sale.
 After 506 days they were removed by police and the army.